jwannamaker/LearnOpenGL/README.md

 ---

-**Shaders** - Drawing a triangle after implementing a Shader class to manage compiling, linking, and error checking the vertex shader, fragment shader, and shader program.
+Drawing a triangle after implementing a Shader class to manage compiling, linking, and error checking the vertex shader, fragment shader, and shader program.

 ![One triangle with red, blue, and green blended throughout it](https://github.com/user-attachments/assets/6e32bdef-dbc8-4678-b18c-be0eb5a68e3c)

 ---

+#### Excercises

-**Shaders (Excercise #1)** - Adjust the vertex shader so that the triangle is upside down.
+1. Adjust the vertex shader so that the triangle is upside down.

 ![One triangle, upside down](https://github.com/user-attachments/assets/735d0d7a-ea40-46d8-a7cd-38e723e467e4)